Regular Reserve (United Kingdom): Historically

+By 1900 the reservists numbered about 80,000 trained men, still relatively young and available to be recalled to their units at short notice in the event of general mobilisation.

+In August 1914, the line infantry could call upon 80,688 men of the Army Reserve, in addition to the Special Reserve.
+The Army Reserve soldiers were the first to be sent as drafts, with the Special Reserve second in precedence.
+Sixty percent of the infantry consisted of men recalled from the reserve.
+The Official History notes that Special Reserve drafts were despatched a month into the fighting, with the Army Reserve component having already being depleted.
+To help remedy this, Army Council Instruction 118 dated 16 January 1915 was requesting Territorial Force men volunteering to transfer to the Army Reserve battalions.

+The New Army was formed and recruited, following the outbreak of war.
+It required six months of training, and in theory, would be ready by late February 1915 at the very earliest.
+The challenge for the Special Reserve was to provide sufficient numbers of trained Reserves to offset casualties suffered by the regular battalions of the British Expeditionary Force, during this time.
+By the end of March 1915 more than thirty infantry regiments would see their trained reserves drop below 100 men.

+As a cost-saving measure, the Special Reserve, renamed as the Militia once more, remained in abeyance.
+In March 1923 a special measure was introduced, whereby 10,000 men with war training were permitted to enlist directly into Class D of the Reserve, to increase the number of reservists.

+Present day

 Today, the Army Reserve (Regular) of the British Army consists of Regular Reserves serving under a fixed-term reserve contract and are by far the largest of the armed forces Regular Reserves.
 As of 2014 they numbered 30,030 personnel and are divided into two categories.
 Category A is mandatory, with ex-Regulars automatically falling into this category upon leaving Regular service.
 Category D is voluntary, for ex-Regulars who are no longer required to serve in category A, but wish to continue, this normally lasts until the age of 55.
 Ex-Regulars in both categories serve under the fixed-term reserve contract.

 The Army Reserve (Regular) is distinct from and should not be confused with the British Army's Volunteer Reserve force of the same name, the Army Reserve.